ecluse:ecluse-core

 CveDbEcosystemMismatch (Maybe Text)

-The artifact's meta table names a different ecosystem (carried) than the one this handle was asked to serve.
+The artifact's meta table names a different ecosystem (carried) than the one this handle was asked to serve, or carries no ecosystem row at all so the ecosystem cannot be confirmed (Nothing).
+An absent meta table is caught earlier, as CveDbSchemaNonConformant.

 Instances